Peter Ueberroth: 1984 Olympics

-For five years Ueberroth served as the organizer of the 1984 Summer Olympics held in Los Angeles.
-He was a prominent figure in the games, receiving the Olympic Order in gold at its conclusion from the International Olympic Committee (IOC).
+Ueberroth remained in the role for the next five years, serving until after the Olympics were over.
+At the LAOOC's peak, Ueberroth and his second-in-command Harry Usher were responsible for managing 70,000 employees and volunteers.
+Ueberroth received the Olympic Order in gold from the International Olympic Committee (IOC).
 Due to the success of the games, he was named Time magazine's Man of the Year in 1984.
-Under Ueberroth's leadership and management, the first privately financed Olympic Games in history resulted in a surplus of nearly US$250 million, and became a model for all of the future games to follow.
-This was subsequently used to support youth and sports activities throughout the United States.
+Organizing the first privately financed Olympic Games in history, Ueberroth and Usher were credited with successfully keeping operational costs low while attracting over $600 million in sponsorship and broadcasting revenues.
+This resulted in a surplus of nearly $250 million, which was subsequently used to support youth and sports activities throughout the United States.
+The privately run Olympics became the model for future Games, and Ueberroth's aggressive recruiting of sponsors for the 1984 Olympics is credited as the genesis for the current Olympic sponsorship program.
+Due to recruiting competitors between the Los Angeles Olympic Committee and the United States Olympic Committee (USOC), after 1984 all Olympics in the US had their local organizing committees enter into recruitment agreements with the USOC to jointly recruit sponsors and share revenue.
 Coincidentally, he was born on the day on which the founder of the modern Olympic Games, Baron Pierre de Coubertin, died.

-Ueberroth created a committee of over 150 members (mostly business people and entrepreneurs) to generate ideas, opportunities and solve problems.
-His aggressive recruiting of sponsors for the 1984 Olympics is credited as the genesis for the current Olympic sponsorship program.
-Due to recruiting competitors between the Los Angeles Olympic Committee and the United States Olympic Committee (USOC), after 1984 all Olympics in the US had their local organizing committees enter into recruitment agreements with the USOC to jointly recruit sponsors and share revenue.